randohinn/Voog-GACommerce/README.md

 You need to have GA set up on your site beforehand.

-* Download the script and upload it to your components folder in the editor.
+* Download the script and upload it to your scripts folder in the editor.
 In `Settings` -> `Site`, add this inside the already present GA script tag under External stats, after `ga('send', 'pageview');`

 ```
     var s = document.createElement( 'script' );